transcom/mymove/docs/frontend.md

 * We use the [Cypress framework](https://www.cypress.io/) for most browser testing, both with chrome and headless chrome
 * For testing on Windows 10 with IE 11 we have a [testing document](https://docs.google.com/document/d/1j04tGHTBpcdS8RSzlSB-dImLbIxsLpsFlCzZUWxUKxg/edit#)

+### Storybook Testing

+* We use the [Loki](https://loki.js.org/) package for visually testing storybook.
+* For details on how to run, add, or update these tests see [How to Run Loki tests against Storybook](how-to/run-loki-tests-against-storybook.md)

 ## Code Style